 The effects of Covid for Investors

 The pandemic has led many stakeholders to reassess their financial portfolios, and for institutional property investors, it's no different.
-Residential property, despite being seen as the 'poor cousin' to commercial property, has become an attractive choice for investors as an asset class that weathered the pandemic resiliently – with BTR applications rising by 52% over the course of the pandemic.
+Residential property is seen as the 'poor cousin' to commercial property.
+Yet, it has become an attractive choice for investors as an asset class that weathered the pandemic resiliently.
+BTR applications rose by 52% over the course of the pandemic.

-The underperformance of commercial property in a world struck by Covid has led to the residential property sector gaining status as an investment unimpacted by GDP movements and technological disruption.
-Apache Capital co-founder Richard Jackson reiterates this sentiment, affirming that “You can't digitise a bed, as I am fond of saying.”
-Whatever the climate, homes are always in demand, and the effect of Covid has increased the significance placed on the configuration of private spaces.
-Alongside fulfilling aesthetic requirements (at least with high-end BTR homes) the newly-found emphasis on wellbeing and sociability in a post-covid world serves to make BTR all the more appealing to consumers.
+The underperformance of commercial property in a world struck by Covid has led to the residential property sector gaining status as an investment.
+Especially one un-impacted by GDP movements and technological disruption.
+Apache Capital co-founder Richard Jackson reiterates this sentiment, affirming that 'You can't digitise a bed, as I am fond of saying.'

 Who lives there?

 Build to Rent seems like the perfect package.
 From the carefully curated developer websites and promise of numerous amenities at your fingertips.
 But who is living in these purpose-built homes and why?
 Ian Silverstein (founder of Silverstein locations) decided to lease an apartment at Greenford Quay.

 A development by Greystar of more than 2000 BTR homes - after selling his St Albans home.
 With a pre-covid annual income of more than 100,000, Silverstein appreciated the allure of feeling "like you're living in a five-star hotel."
 He described it as your own personal Soho House at home.A large portion of the BTR sector is marketed towards individuals.
 Yet couples with children have also found it to be a friendly alternative to home ownership.